Biotech High School

 About the Program

-Established in 2015, through a grant from the U.S. Department of Education’s Magnet Schools of America program, Fairchild partnered with Miami Dade County Public School to develop BioTECH Senior High School: the first Conservation Biology High School with a focus on Botany and Zoology.
-This collaborative botany program offers novel experiences, is integrated into students’ school days, and counts towards their graduation requirements.
+In 2015, through a grant from the U.S. Department of Education’s Magnet Schools of America program, Fairchild partnered with Miami Dade County Public School to develop BioTECH Senior High School: the first Conservation Biology High School with a focus on Botany and Zoology.
+This collaborative plant science program offers novel experiences, is integrated into students’ school days, and counts towards graduation requirements.
 Students and teachers assist graduate students and early-career scientists in completing their botanical research.
 Students have access to the Garden’s living collection 7 days a week and can also work to earn Volunteer Hours.
-Educators, please see FTBG COVID-19 Safety Protocols

 *Application is for BioTECH related volunteer opportunities only.
 For Garden Wide volunteer opportunities, click here.

 Orchids are among the smallest seeds produced by flowering plants.
 Seed size, shape, and structural qualities can tell us a lot about how they are dispersed in the wild.

 Million Orchid Project student-supported research includes designing and testing methods for native orchid seed banking efforts.

 Cultivar Testing: Growing plants on Earth and in space

 Students conduct growth trials based on criteria set by scientists at NASA Kennedy Space Center to select plants that produce large amounts of edible biomass, require low amounts of resources (water, fertilizer, growth medium, etc.), and contain high levels of vitamins not found in the processed astronaut diet.

 Topics in Conservation

 Plant Pathogens: Fighting Infection